wolfadex/elm-ink/README.md

 # Elm-Ink

-An Elm package (plus JS package) for writing apps for your terminal.
+An Elm (plus JS) package for writing apps for your terminal.

 ## Getting Started